mrcrowl/aws-jri-vscode/README.md

 | AWS: Switch profile... |
 | AWS: Switch region...  |

-✨ While viewing a list of resources you can type `@name` to quickly switch to a named profile.
+✨ While viewing a list of resources you can type `@name` to quickly switch to a named profile, e.g. If you have an AWS profile named `dev` type `@dev` to switch.